-Property that is under construction is classified as Capital Works and is measured on the cost basis.
-Once construction is completed, the asset is transferred to buildings and treated in line with (b).
+Property that is under construction, or capital projects that are in progress, is classified as Capital Works and is measured on the cost basis.
+Once construction or the project is completed, the asset is transferred to the relevant asset category and treated in line with (b).